BelehovEgor/golang-linter/README.md

 #### Style

 Highlighting: **WARNING** (cause of it is style?).
+All rules need to check default realization in golangci-lint

 1. [Avoid overly long lines](https://github.com/uber-go/guide/blob/master/style.md#avoid-overly-long-lines) - 99 chars <
    IntelliJ default limit for line.
 Possible with readLines)